FindoraNetwork/platform/components/txn_builder_cli/README.md

 ### Listing blocks

-It is possible to list all the transaction blocks since a given transaction serial number.
-The `blocks_since` route takes a transaction serial number and returns a JSON expression with all the transactions from the given serial number to the most recent transaction.
+It is possible to list all the transaction blocks since a given block sequence number.
+The `blocks_since` route takes a block sequence number and returns a JSON expression with all the transactions in the blocks from the one specified by the sequence number to the most recent block.

 ```
 $ curl https://testnet.findora.org:8668/blocks_since/0